ryanalexander/DiscordTools/README.md

 ### Installing

-While the Discord client is opened hold `CTRL + ALT + L` to open the Discord developer tools
+While the Discord client is opened hold `CTRL + SHIFT + I` to open the Discord developer tools

 With this opened Click `Console` (You will be greated with a warning - Remember that you are entering this script at your own risk.
 Never enter anything into this Console without knowing what it does) paste the content of XP.js